Divorce Solicitors

 - The applicant is domiciled if he or she resided here for at least 6 months immediately before the application was made; or

-- You are both domiciled here.
+- Both parties are both domiciled here.

 If none of the above apply and no court of another EU state has jurisdiction, either of the parties must be domiciled in England and Wales on the date when the proceedings are begun.